zavesone/GED_PAC_WM_PREDICTIVE_MODEL/README.md

 # GED_PAC_WM_PREDICTIVE_MODEL
-This is a demo of the predictive model of the working memory performance from the generalized eigen decomposition phase amplitude coupling values extracted from the  EEG data
+This is a demo of the predictive model of the working memory performance from the multivariate generalized eigendecomposition phase-amplitude coupling values extracted from the EEG data

 # PAC-Based Working Memory Prediction

-This project demonstrates the use of Phase-Amplitude Coupling (PAC) features to predict working memory performance using deep learning.
-It serves as a proof of concept for using neural oscillation characteristics to predict cognitive performance.
+This project demonstrates the use of Phase-Amplitude Coupling (PAC) features to predict working memory performance using linear predictive model.
+It serves as a proof of concept for using EEG PAC features to predict cognitive performance.

 ## Overview